Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

 \subsubsection{Decision outcome: an almost primitive concept}

 The existence of a decision requires more than the presence of the outcome of some process that must have involved a choice.
 Concerning the outcome a precise terminology will be needed.
-In \cite{Rosati1981} one finds in proposition 4 `` a considerable gap usually exists between the formulated decision and its implementation''.
-This corresponds with the terminology proposed in this paper as follows: decision outcome will be used instead of formulated decision, and effect is used instead of implementation.
+In \cite{Rosati1981} (proposition 4) one finds that ``a considerable gap usually exists between the formulated decision and its implementation''.
+This corresponds with the terminology proposed below as follows: decision outcome will be used instead of formulated decision, and effect is used instead of implementation.
 A decision outcome is a result, and the term result will not be specified any further.
-As a consequence ``decision outcome'' is taken to be an almost primitive concept.
+As a consequence ``decision outcome'' is taken to constitute an almost primitive concept.